Law Offices of Michael E. Cindrich, APC 225 Broadway, Suite 2100 San Diego, CA 92101

 Under Health & Safety Code 11379.6 HS, California law makes it a felony to manufacture, process, compound, or produce any controlled substance.

-In most cases, the prosecutor must actually show proof that the defendant actually began the process of manufacturing the drugs.
-In other words, only showing that a person merely gathered supplies or begin preparations to manufacture drugs would not be sufficient.
+In most cases, the prosecutor must show proof that the defendant began the process of manufacturing the drugs.
+In other words, only showing that a person merely gathered supplies or began preparations to manufacture drugs would not be sufficient.

 A conviction for HS 11379.6 comes with penalties of up to seven (7) years in California state prison.
 The sentence can be more severe if large volumes of drugs are found, minor children are found near the processing location, or anyone is injured or killed in the process of manufacturing the drugs.